FrankLaterza/PCB-Component-Classification/README.md

-# Getting started

-Here's a comprehensive README for your SAM-based object extraction project:

 # SAM Object Extraction Project

 This project leverages Meta's Segment Anything Model (SAM) to automatically identify and extract objects from images.
 The pipeline detects objects using state-of-the-art segmentation and saves individual cropped objects to disk.